There are a number of difficulties for Westerners who want

 experience of emptiness, and then perhaps on to Buddhahood.

-In the Zen center I went to, students were taught that long practice in
+At the Zen center I went to, students were taught that long practice in

 meditation can lead to a direct experience of the oneness of all things